 The Small Employer Quality Jobs Program provides incentive payments to a qualifying small employer.
 The payments may reach as high as 5% of new taxable payroll and last for up to seven years.
 Qualifying payroll must be attributable to annual salaries that are at least 110% to 125% of the average wage of the county in which the jobs are located.

 Oklahoma’s 21st Century Quality Jobs offers incentives to businesses with a highly skilled, knowledge-based workforce.
-For qualifying companies, this unique incentive would pay businesses cash back, up to 10 percent of payroll, for up to 10 years for the creation of 10 jobs with high average wages typically between $90,000 and $102,000 per year, depending on county.
+For qualifying companies, this unique incentive would pay businesses cash back, up to 10 percent of payroll, for up to ten years for the creation of 10 jobs with high average wage of $94,000 annually or higher, depending on county.

 Targeted primarily to manufacturing companies, this incentive allows a five-year tax credit on the greater of 1 percent per year of investment in qualified new depreciable property, or a credit of $500 per new job.
 These incentives double to 2 percent of new investment, or $1,000 per new job, if investment is greater than $40 million or in an enterprise zone.